Everyone wants to be a freelance travel writer. It's glamorous. But how do you sell articles successfully when you're starting from zero?

 Look at the ads.
 This is especially important for travel magazines.
 Travel magazines sell advertising to destinations they’re writing about in the articles.
 Often you’ll read an article and see an ad about that place somewhere within the magazine.
 If there’s an ad about a destination that doesn’t have a story, it may be an opportunity to pitch a story about that place.

 Once you’ve determined that a magazine is a good fit for your story idea, go to the writer’s guidelines.

-Now that you have a list of your “targets”, it’s time to create and send out your query letter.
+Now that you have a list of your “targets”, it’s time to create and send out your query letters.

-A query letter is your sales pitch.
-It’s your primary tool to sell articles, to convince an editor you have a good story idea.
+Your query letter is your sales pitch.
+It’s your primary tool to sell articles, and to convince an editor you have a good story idea.